 2.3 License Keys.
 Customer shall not destroy, disable or circumvent, or attempt to destroy, disable or circumvent in any way the Key and/or the use and time limitations set by the Key or the Licensed Software.
 Customer acknowledges and agrees that any attempt to exceed the use of the Licensed Software beyond the limits configured into the Key will automatically and immediately terminate the licenses granted under this Agreement.

-3.1 Subscription Services.
-Subject to Customer's timely payment of the Subscription Fee and compliance with the terms and conditions of this Agreement, Docker shall provide to Customer the Subscription Services during the Subscription Term.
-Customer must purchase Subscription Services corresponding to the number of Instances specified in the Order Form.
-Customer may purchase different levels of Subscription Services with respect to each such Instance; provided, however, that Customer may not use Subscription Services with a higher support level in connection with an Instance for which Customer had purchased Subscription Services with a lower support level.
-In addition, the customer may not use Instances of Open Source Software that has not been identified on an Order Form, on computers and or servers that are part of the environment in which Subscription Services are provided.
-Unless renewed, the Subscription Services will expire at the end of the applicable Subscription Term.
-This means that while the Customer is free to use the Open Source Software after the expiration of the applicable Subscription Term, Docker will not provide the Subscription Services after the end of the applicable Subscription Term.
+3.1.1 Software Subscription Service.
+Subject to Customer's timely payment of the applicable Subscription Fee and compliance with the terms and conditions of this Agreement, Docker shall provide to Customer the Software Subscription Service during the Subscription Term.
+Customer must purchase Software Subscription Service corresponding to the number of Instances specified in the Order Form.
+Customer may purchase different levels of Software Subscription Service with respect to each such Instance; provided, however, that Customer may not use the Software Subscription Service with a higher support level in connection with an Instance for which Customer had purchased the Software Subscription Service with a lower support level.
+In addition, the Customer may not use Instances of Open Source Software that has not been identified on an Order Form, on computers and or servers that are part of the environment in which Subscription Services are provided.
+Unless renewed, the Software Subscription Service will expire at the end of the applicable Subscription Term.
+This means that while the Customer is free to use the Open Source Software after the expiration of the applicable Subscription Term, Docker will not provide the Software Subscription Service after the end of the applicable Subscription Term.

 3.2 Subscription Fee Payment.
 Payment of the Subscription Fee shall be made by Customer as set forth in the applicable Order Form.
 All payments by Customer to Docker hereunder shall be made free and clear of and without reduction for all applicable sales or use, goods and services, value added, consumption or other similar fees or taxes imposed by any government (other than taxes on the net income of Docker), which shall be paid by Customer.
 Accordingly, if Customer is required to withhold any taxes on the amounts payable to Docker hereunder, Customer shall pay Docker such additional amounts as are necessary to ensure receipt by Docker of the full amount which Docker would have received but for the deduction on account of such withholding.
 Customer shall provide Docker with official receipts issued by the appropriate governmental agency or such other evidence as is reasonably requested by Docker to establish that such taxes have been paid.
 Where applicable law requires Customer to self-assess or reverse-charge any taxes, Customer shall be responsible for complying with such law.
 In such a case, Customer undertakes to provide Docker with Customer’s valid VAT registration number that is relevant to the software and service provided under the terms of this Agreement.
 The amounts of any taxes required to be paid by Docker will be added to Docker’s invoice, and Customer shall promptly remit such amounts to Docker, as the collection agent, upon invoice.